Home | Browse Topics | Criminal & traffic law | Common crimes | Daily limits for amateur fishing

 How to find out daily limits and minimum sizes

-The easiest way is to text the automated information line run by the Ministry of Primary Industries – this will tell you the minimum size and the catch limit for a particular species.
+The easiest way is to text the automated information line run by the Ministry for Primary Industries – this will tell you the minimum size and the catch limit for a particular species.
 Just text the name of the species in your message – just “paua” for example (it doesn’t work if you spell it “pāua”) – and send it to 9889.

 Note: You’ll be allowed to take more than the daily limits if you’re gathering for hui or tangihanga and you’ve got written permission from a formal representative of local tangata whenua (see: “Funerals and tangihanga”).